 - Give the collection a name.
 You can specify start and end dates which can be used to help you manage the timelines of various collection projects and understand when projects have been completed.

 - Click Submit if you are finished or Collect More Evidence if you need to create another evidence collection.

-In order to collect evidence, content within courses must be aligned to the relevant goals.
-See Goals for details about creating and aligning content to goals.
+To collect evidence, content within courses must be aligned to the relevant goals.
+To learn more about creating and aligning content to goals, see Goals.